 Head of the Junior School

-I am incredibly passionate about the importance of Science education, and have worked within the spheres of Pastoral Care and Safeguarding for many years.
-I truly believe that a love of reading underpins everything in both education and life, and I would like to see all children have the opportunity to 'live' thousands of lives through books.
+My background means that I am passionate about the role of STEM education in schools and the critical importance of wellbeing, particularly with regard to respect towards others and embracing difference.
+I believe that a love of reading underpins everything in both education and life, and would like to see all children ‘living’ thousands of lives through books.

 I believe that all our students have a right to access the very best that has been created both culturally and scientifically, as well as in thought and ideas.
 This philosophy underpins all work on curriculum design here at Eltham College Junior School, ensuring that the children are always challenged and enthused.
 Our students may still be very young, but I feel strongly that this should never diminish our expectations of what they might achieve here and now.